 Volunteers are needed to assist with preparations, set up, break down, supervision, and other activities.
 You do not need a science background to help.
-Please contact Carol Lewis at andrew.pearson2@verizon.net or Susan Glynn at sglynn1231@yahoo.com if you'd like to volunteer.
+Please contact Susan Glynn 822-6175 (sglynn1231@yahoo.com) or Kate Heino 828-6329 (gkhlb@hotmail.com) for more information about the fair if you'd like to volunteer.